-- v.
-Photovoltaic (PV) Panels - 1.
-If optimal solar orientation allows, place PV panels on the roof slope facing away from the front lot line so as to minimize the presence of solar panels from public view. - 2.
-Organize PV panels into a consolidated array. - 3.
-PV panels should match the roof color. - 4.
-Mechanical equipment on low slope roofs should be consolidated to maximize PV area. - B. Facade Treatment - a.
-Materials - The type and color of materials should be kept to a minimum, preferably three (3) or fewer (Figure 15).
+- i.
+The type and color of materials should be kept to a minimum, preferably three (3) or fewer (Figure 8).
 Breaking down the facades should be done in conjunction with changes in the roof, porches, bays and other major building components.
 It is not appropriate to mix masonry and wood cladding vertically in the same elevation. - ii.
 Cedar shakes and clapboards are preferred materials for most exteriors.
 Facades can be painted, stained, or allowed to weather naturally.
 Brick is also acceptable.
 Stucco or Exterior Insulation and Finish Systems (EIFS) may be considered with thorough care of installation. - iii.
-High quality composite siding as well as PVC composites may be acceptable for surfaces prone to weathering, rotting or excessive wear. - iv.
+High quality composite siding as well as PVC composites may be acceptable for surfaces prone to weathering, rotting or excessive wear.
+Gloss finishes are prohibited. - iv.
 Stone and brick are acceptable materials for commercial, civic, and institutional structures. - v.
 For mixed-use buildings at least three (3) stories tall, the ground floor should be composed of a different material in order to create a visual break with the upper stories. - vi.
 High-intensity, reflective, and metallic materials are prohibited. - vii.
 Exposed concrete foundation walls should not be painted or faced with imitation materials.

 Source: Cape Cod Commission.
 Cape Cod Multifamily Housing Design Guidelines.
-2023
+2023 b.
+Color

-Figure 15: Example of a facade that uses only two materials, including cedar shakes
+Figure 8: Example of a facade that uses only two materials, including cedar shakes

-- b.
-Color - For building exterior walls, it is recommended that colors should be more subdued in hue intensity and light to medium value, as per the Nantucket Historic Commission color guidelines and in keeping with Cape Cod architectural precedent.
+- i.
+For building exterior walls, it is recommended that colors should be more subdued in hue intensity and light to medium value, as per the Nantucket Historic Commission color guidelines and in keeping with Cape Cod architectural precedent.
 See Appendix. - ii.
-The palettes of historic colors and color guides for common architectural styles published by the group Historic New England are another helpful reference for appropriate use of color in the Districts. - iii.
-Saturated colors within the approved color palette may be appropriate as used for doors, window sashes and/or shutters (Figure 16).
+The palettes of historic colors and co lor guides for common architectural styles published by the group Historic New England are another helpful reference for appropriate use of color in the Districts. - iii.
+Saturated colors within the approved color palette may be appropriate as used for doors, window sashes and/or shutters (Figure 9).

-Figure 16: Example of a colorful door on a neutral facade in Beacon Hill, Boston
+Figure 9: Example of a colorful door on a neutral facade in Beacon Hill, Boston

+C. Fenestration4

-- C. Fenestration4 - a.
+- a.
 Window Types - i.
-Muntins on the outside are preferred (Figure 17). - ii.
+Muntins on the outside are preferred (Figure 10). - ii.
 Wood windows are strongly recommended. - iii.
 Composite windows are permissible upon review. - iv.
 Size and Shape of windows shall be of appropriate scale in relation to the proposed massing and the historic surroundings.